-8.762 Proposals for main town centre uses that are not in a centre should be assessed having regard to their impact on centres.
+8.72 Proposals for main town centre uses that are not in a centre should be assessed having regard to their impact on centres.
 The NPPF requires such an assessment particularly for developments over 2,500 square metres gross but does allow for us to set a local threshold for the scale of development which should be subject to an impact assessment.
-The 2012 Retail Study advised that the thresholds set out below in [Ec10] Ec9 should be used to require proposals outside of the defined centres.
+The 2012 Retail Study advised that the thresholds set out below in Ec9 should be used to require proposals outside of the defined centres to provide an impact assessment.